Ask Slashdot: What Can You Do With Old Coaxial Cable?

 I mean really!
 Why do you have to ask?

+The connectors would seem to be a bit painful.
+I have, however, seen the "cat5 of nine tails".
+There are images at https://www.google.com/search?... [google.com]

-Leave it in for now, use it to pull fiber later (Score:3)
+Leave it in for now, use it to pull fiber later (Score:3, Interesting)

 see subject for comment